I departed from the Mormon Church, effectively if not

 perspective on the LDS faith.
 And so I have of late visited a few

-and entertained by “testimonies” therein, and I believe that I have a story
+and entertained by the personal stories therein, and I believe that I have a story

-that might interest some of your readers and, who knows?, might possibly
+that might interest some and, who knows?, might possibly

 lead a few doubters out the door of Mormonism to a “life after Mormonism.”

 My Mormon Boyhood.

 The pivot-point in my exit were those two years at BYU.
 But before I get to

 all that, here’s a brief account of what led up to it.